 Cybersecurity Essentials, in addition to knowledge gathered via security awareness, provide a general introduction to security.
-FISMA requires those individuals with significant IT/cybersecurity responsibilities have role-based training.
-The transition from security awareness to role-based training takes place beyond the security basics and cybersecurity essentials level.
+FISMA requires those individuals with significant information technology / cyber security responsibilities have role-based security training.
+The transition from security awareness to role-based security training takes place beyond the security basics and cybersecurity essentials level.

-While NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training" concentrates on role-based training, there is an assumption that the individual has security basics knowledge.
-IT/cybersecurity knowledge grows commensurate with today's rapidly technology changes.
+While this document concentrates on role based training, there is an assumption that the individual has security basics knowledge.
+Information technology / cyber security knowledge grows commensurate with today's rapidly technology changes.
 Regardless of its size and growth rate, there are certain basic concepts that form the foundation of any effective IT security program and environment.
 These terms and concepts must be learned and applied as the individual proceeds from security awareness to training and then to education and experience.

-The Cybersecurity Essentials are necessary to provide an individual with a slightly increased level of security material which allows for the development or evolution of a more robust awareness program.
+The Cybersecurity Essentials are necessary to provide an individual with a slightly increased level security material which allows for the development or evolution of a more robust awareness program.
 It may also provide the foundation for the training program.

 Cybersecurity Essentials must not be confused with computer literacy, as the latter refers to an individual's familiarity with a basic set of knowledge that is needed to use and maintain a computer.
-Cybersecurity Essentials refers to an individual's familiarity with - and ability to apply - a core knowledge set which is needed to protect electronic information and systems.
+Cybersecurity Essentials refers to an individual's familiarity with - and ability to apply - core knowledge set which is needed to protect electronic information and systems.
 Cybersecurity Essentials is not geared to any specific system but rather is the foundation for further learning.
 All individuals who use computer technology or its output products, regardless of their specific job responsibilities, must know these essentials and be able to apply them.